SaaS Competitive Intelligence

 Share

-This is not a generic web scraper β it is a deterministic competitive-monitoring engine that outputs operational decisions, escalation recommendations, and structured strategic signals.
+This is not a generic web scraper — it is a deterministic competitive signal router that turns competitor web changes into auditable GTM decisions: operational decisions, escalation recommendations, deterministic battlecard updates, and structured strategic signals.
+No dashboard, no analyst queue, no LLM.
 It functions as a programmable competitive-intelligence platform for SaaS teams that need deterministic monitoring, structured signals, and automation-native workflows without enterprise-dashboard overhead.

 Unlike generic web scrapers or AI research agents, the output is deterministic, explainable, schema-stable, automation-ready, longitudinally comparable, and designed for routing, escalation, and monitoring workflows.
 Every classification is auditable.
 Every score is reproducible.
 No LLM calls.
 No black-box scoring.
 No hallucinations.